ga-chicago/wdi5-course-notes/chapter2.md

 Running these commands in a new terminal window will install all the required software you need to be successful in WDI.
 ### 0. Open a terminal window

-Open the terminal application and ensure you're in your "Homme" directory by running this command: `cd`
+Open the terminal application and ensure you're in your "Home" directory by running this command: `cd`

 ### 1. Install Homebrew